hexinfra/examples/myprg/README.md

-This is an example showing how to use the Hemi engine to develop applications.
+This is an example showing how to use the Hemi Engine to develop web applications and rpc services.

 To build: